Image source Tjarko Busink, Flickr

-The Burmese cat is named after its country of origin Burma (now known as Myanmar).
+Named after their country of origin Burma (now known as Myanmar).
 The exact origins of the Burmese is shrouded in mystery.
 There is mention of a copper coloured cat in the ancient Thai Cat Book which was written during the Ayudhya Period, stretching from 1350 - 1767.

 In 1930 Dr Joseph Thompson imported a small brown coloured female cat by the name of Wong Mau to San Francisco.
-Wong Mau went on to be the "founding cat" for the Burmese breed as we know it.
+Wong Mau went on to be the founding cat for the Burmese breed as we know it.